Skip to main content

 Getting Ready for Implementation for World Language Teachers

 The Office of Bilingual Education and World Languages (OBEWL) of the New York State Education Department (NYSED) presents this next webinar in its 2023 Professional Learning Series: Getting Ready for Implementation for World Language Teachers.
-This webinar is offered free of charge for world language administrators and leaders working and studying in New York State educational institutions.
+This webinar is offered free of charge for world language educators and administrators working and studying in New York State educational institutions.

 Webinar description: With September 2023 fast approaching, the time has come for world language teachers to prepare to implement the Revised NYS Learning Standards for World Languages.
 What steps can teachers take now to be ready and confident to enact the revised standards?
 What is the best starting place?
 In this session, presenters will offer practical advice, strategies, and resources that world language teachers at all levels can use to audit and align their curriculum and build capacity to confidently implement the revised learning standards.